picotech/picosdk-python-wrappers/README.md

 ## Supported Models

 The driver will work with the following PicoScope models:

+    * 6000E Scopes

-**Note:** The driver will not work with the [PicoScope 6000A/B/C/D models](https://uk.mathworks.com/matlabcentral/fileexchange/59657-picoscope-5203-and-5204-examples) devices.
+**Note:** The driver will not work with the [PicoScope 6000A/B/C/D models](https://uk.mathworks.com/matlabcentral/fileexchange/48311-picoscope-6000-series-matlab-generic-instrument-driver) devices.

 ## Getting started